kmix27/kmix27.github.io/_posts/2017-04-08-Some-handy-Python-bookmarklets-.md

 javascript:!function(a){var b=document.createElement("textarea"),c=document.getSelection();b.textContent=a,document.body.appendChild(b),c.removeAllRanges(),b.select(),document.execCommand("copy"),c.removeAllRanges(),document.body.removeChild(b)}("import pandas as pd \nimport numpy as np \nimport matplotlib.pyplot as plt \nimport seaborn as sns \n%matplotlib inline\npd.set_option('display.max_columns',75)");
 ```

-Additionally you can put whatever you want in there by editing the snippet.
+You can put whatever text you want in there by editing the snippet. @autor string, setting options, whatever you want.
 Replace the string in the last set of parens with a string of your chosing.
 You'll need to explicitely type linebreaks with "\n".

 That's just a tiny taste of what you can do with bookmarklets.
 The possibilites for customization are endless, allowing for some pretty neat stuff to happen with just a click.
 I hope you find some of these useful!